What to do in Mykonos in 3 days?

 Windmills of Mykonos

-Continuing the 3 day Mykonos itinerary is a visit to the windmills of Mykonos, or the “Kato Mili,” Greek for lower mills.
+Continuing our Mykonos stroll is a visit to the windmills of Mykonos, or the “Kato Mili,” Greek for lower mills.
 These iconic windmills that stand in a row overlooking the sea, once served to create flour and build one of the strongest economies in the Aegean Sea.
 The windmills may not be milling flour anymore, but that doesn’t stop them from serving a purpose.
 Thousands of visitors flock every year to these famous windmills to capture a timeless photo.

 Panagia Paraportiani Church

-There are so many things to do in Mykonos, but we couldn’t write a 3 day Mykonos itinerary without including the most unique church in Greece, Panagia Paraportiani Church.
+There are so many things to do in Mykonos, but you simply can not go to Mykonos without paying a visit to the most unique church in Greece, Panagia Paraportiani Church.
 Located at the entrance of the Kastro neighborhood overlooking the Aegean, Panagia Paraportiani Church, means “standing next to the entrance door” of the castle.
 What’s unique about this church is that it actually made up of five small churches that were built either on top of each other or next to each other.
 Make sure to pay a visit to the Panagia Paraportiani Church during your 3 days in Mykonos for an impressive backdrop in your Instagram photos!

 Now that you’ve indulged in a traditional Mykonian lunch and feel recharged to go back to exploring, head to the famous Matogianni Street for some shopping therapy.
 This is the 5th avenue of Mykonos with just about all the top designers in the world, handmade leather bags and eclectic boutiques.